jasonm23/jekyll-auth-naked/readme.md

 1. `export GITHUB_CLIENT_ID=[your github app client id]`
 2. `export GITHUB_CLIENT_SECRET=[your github app client secret]`
 3. `export GITHUB_ORG_ID=[org id]` or `export GITHUB_TEAM_ID=[team id]`
-4. `jekyll-auth serve`
+4. `jekyll-auth-naked serve`

 *Pro-tip #1:* For sanity sake, and to avoid problems with your callback URL, you may want to have two apps, one with a local oauth callback, and one for production if you're going to be testing auth locally.

-*Pro-tip #2*: Jekyll Auth supports [dotenv](https://github.com/bkeepers/dotenv) out of the box.
+*Pro-tip #2*: Jekyll Auth Naked supports [dotenv](https://github.com/bkeepers/dotenv) out of the box.
 You can create a `.env` file in the root of site and add your configuration variables there.
 It's ignored by `.gitignore` if you use `jekyll-auth new`, but be sure not to accidentally commit your `.env` file.
 Here's what your `.env` file might look like:

 ```
 GITHUB_CLIENT_SECRET=abcdefghijklmnopqrstuvwxyz0123456789